Sarah-Connie/T3A2-A/README.md

     - As Betty, I want to view a list of missing persons with big facial photos so I can easily read and understand.
     - As Betty, I want to search for a specific missing person so that I can provide useful information if I do know of them.
     - As Betty, I want to share a missing person to my social media so that I can share information to my elderly friends who may have knowledge.
-        - As Betty, I want to share a missing person to my social media so that I can share information about any elderly friends who go missing for age-related reasons.
+        - As Betty, I want to share a missing person to my Facebook and email so that I can share information about any elderly friends who go missing for age-related reasons.
     - As Betty, I want to be able to use my desktop to look for missing persons because I do not own a mobile phone.
     >
     ##### Acceptance criteria: